Registers of Scotland: History of public records and registration

-Recent Mergers
+Recent mergers

 The National Records of Scotland (NRS) was created on 1 April 2011 by the merger of the General Register Office for Scotland and National Archives of Scotland and is a non-ministerial government department of the Scottish Government.
 NRS is part of the National Collections of Scotland and falls with the ministerial portfolio of the Cabinet Secretary for Culture, Europe and External Affairs.
 The Registers of Scotland remain a separate organisation and fall within the ministerial portfolio of the Cabinet Secretary for Finance.

-Location of the Public Registers
+Location of the public registers

 After storage in Edinburgh Castle, the registers and records were later moved to the old Parliament House at the end of the 17th century.
 The Laigh (Old) Parliament House became the home of the national records and registers from 1662 to 1692, was regarded as unsatisfactory and inadequate.
 In its place, Robert Adam was commissioned to design the building now known as Register House in Princes Street.
 Over time, Registers of Scotland outgrew Register House and moved to the Meadowbank House site in 1976 and as of 2013 also operates additional offices in Glasgow.

 Structure

 Registers of Scotland is the non-Ministerial government department statutorily responsible for registering a variety of legal documents in Scotland.
 It is part of the Scottish Government and is associated with the Finance and Sustainable Growth portfolio.

-Registers of Scotland is headed by the Keeper of the Registers of Scotland (the Keeper), who is a non-Ministerial office holder in the Scottish Administration and who also acts as Chief Executive of Registers of Scotland.
-The Keeper is appointed by the First Minister with the consent of the Lord President of the Court of Session.
-The Keeper is accountable to the Lands Tribunal for Scotland and higher Scottish civil courts in respect of the exercise of their statutory functions.
-The Keeper is accountable to the Scottish Ministers for achieving financial objectives as determined by them.
+Registers of Scotland is headed by the Keeper of the Registers of Scotland (the Keeper), who is a non-ministerial office holder in the Scottish administration and who also acts as chief executive of Registers of Scotland.
+The keeper is appointed by the First Minister with the consent of the Lord President of the Court of Session.
+The keeper is accountable to the Lands Tribunal for Scotland and higher Scottish civil courts in respect of the exercise of their statutory functions.
+The keeper is accountable to the Scottish Ministers for achieving financial objectives as determined by them.

-The Keeper main duty is responsibility for the running of Registers of Scotland and for the statutory functions placed upon her in relation to the management, control and maintenance of the following public registers of legal documents and deeds relating to property.
+The keeper's main duty is responsibility for the running of Registers of Scotland and for the statutory functions placed upon her in relation to the management, control and maintenance of the following public registers of legal documents and deeds relating to property.

-With a staff of over 1,200 people located in offices in Edinburgh and Glasgow, the Keeper is assisted by the operations director and accountable officer.
-The Keeper chairs the management board of Registers of Scotland which is the main decision making body.
-The Board meets quarterly to confirm the strategic direction.
+With a staff of over 1,200 people located in offices in Edinburgh and Glasgow, the keeper is assisted by the operations director and accountable officer.
+The keeper chairs the management board of Registers of Scotland which is the main decision making body.
+The board meets quarterly to confirm the strategic direction.
 The members of the board of Registers of Scotland are as follows: